rconradharris/patch-report/README.rst

 patch-report
 ============

-Dashboard for RAX Patches
+Patch Management Dashboard

 Features
 ========

-* Provides stats at a glance
-* Handles multiple projects
+* Integrates with GitHub so it can dynamically discover new patch repos
 * Integrates with Redmine to track issue status
-* Quickly see which patches are proposed upstream
+* Integrates with Gerrit so you can track which patches have been proposed upstream
+* Currently only supports the `Ply <https://github.com/rconradharris/ply>`_ patch repo format

 Installation
 ============